Meet the Team

 Project Manager - Aboriginal Program

 Based in Roebourne, Lesley Murray is Mentally Healthy WA’s Aboriginal Project Manager.
-An Anaiwin woman from Uralla NSW, Lesley has spent the past 3 and half years walking alongside the various Aboriginal groups within Roebourne, the traditional land of the Ngarluma people.
+An Anaiwin woman from Uralla NSW, Lesley has spent the past 4 years walking alongside the various Aboriginal groups within Roebourne, the traditional land of the Ngarluma people.
 Her experience emphasises the importance of taking time to build positive relationships by listening to Elders and the community and working to increase collaboration among different groups and agencies within Roebourne to support social and emotional wellbeing by Standing Strong Together.

 Schools Health Promotion Coordinator